Gay Weddings in China?

 One single man told he did tell his family he was gay and they immediately called his employer and outed him purposely, and then they forbad him from leaving the house for 2 days.
 The family reads all his texts.
 He is 32 years old.
 He was devastated and is now trying to find a way to immigrate to another country.
 He fears he will be forced (black-mailed by family) into therapy.

 I spoke to 2 other men who were granted political asylum in the USA, one in 2018 and the other in 2016.
-Its’ unclear how much longer the USA will allow asylum to LGBT in the future.
+Its’ unclear how much longer the USA will allow asylum to LGBT people in the future.

 In 2018, President Xi has ordered the media to further censor the LGBT themes in the movies, Internet and on television programs.
 Gays can no longer be portrayed in the creative arts.
 They are edited out of any international or national programs.
 (Source: BBC.
 11/18 issue)